keatsandyeats/Shine-ModSelector/README.md

 ## Known Issues

 ## Future plans
-Disallow remote users from adding arbitrary mods to the server.
-Only allow mods in the config to be added to the mapcycle.
 Remove "enabled" from the config as it is not actually changeable by the user.